Its Hurricane Season again, are you prepared?

-- Should there be a need to monitor pets for contamination, owners must maintain control of the pet and follow the directions of the responders providing the emergency services.
+- If a need arises to monitor pets for contamination, owners must maintain control of the pet and follow the directions of the responders providing the emergency services.

-- Should there be a need to wash contaminants from pets, owners shall be expected to conduct the wash down under the direction of emergency responders.
+- Pet owners must wash contaminants and conduct the wash down under the direction of emergency responders.